sunifyre/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics_prod.rst

-.. _Installing the Open edX Analytics Stack in Production
+.. _Installing the Open edX Analytics Stack in Production:

 #################################################
 Installing Open edX Analytics in Production